clokman/KFIR/queries/neo4j/neo4j_queries.md

 ```

 ##### 5.2.1.
 Import author instances
-In the following query, 'pX' should be replaced with 'p1', 'p2' etc (for each part of the data)...
+In the following query, 'pX' should be replaced with 'p1', 'p2' etc (for each part of the data).
 ```cypher
     LOAD CSV WITH HEADERS FROM "file:///authors_vs_articles_pX.csv" AS eachRow CREATE (n:AuthorInstance)